KGConf/open-kg-curriculum/curriculum/learning_paths/README.md

 - [Add who, what, how designations for the learning paths]

-#### People Are At Different Learning Levels
+### Different Learning Levels
 - What are the necessary prerequisites to learning about KG, and at what levels?
   - Computer science?
   - Math?
   - Logic?

-### Design and Implementation
-- Tell me how to design, build, and query a knowledge graph in a freshman learning session using readily available technology.
-Go.
- - Tell me how to reach the next level (whatever that is) of education in a sophomore learning session.
-Go.
+### Knowledge Graph
+- What is a “knowledge graph”?
+  - Can you give me a straightforward high-level concept that doesn’t trip over itself?
+  - How is a knowledge graph different from “linked data” or “the semantic web”?

 ## The Business Side of Knowledge Graphs
 ### Use Cases in Industry